Lunette

 Charles Sprague Pearce, Rest (1896).
 Mural in a lunette in the Thomas Jefferson Building of the Library of Congress, Washington, D.C.

-A lunette (French lunette, 'little moon') is a crescent- or half-moon–shaped or semi-circular architectural space or feature, variously filled with sculpture, painted, glazed, filled with recessed masonry, or void.

-A lunette may also be segmental, and the arch may be an arc taken from an oval.

-A lunette window is commonly called a half-moon window, or fanlight when bars separating its panes fan out radially.
+A lunette (little moon) is a crescent- or half-moon–shaped or semicircular architectural space or feature, variously filled with sculpture, painted, glazed, filled with recessed masonry, or void.
+A lunette may also be segmental, and the arch may be an arc taken from an ellipse.
+A lunette window is commonly called a half-moon window, or a fanlight if its muntins (the bars separating its panes) diverge radially.

 If a door is set within a round-headed arch, the space within the arch above the door, masonry or glass is a lunette.
 If the door is a major access, and the lunette above is massive and deeply set, it may be called a tympanum.

 A lunette is also formed when a horizontal cornice transects a round-headed arch at the level of the imposts, where the arch springs.
 If the top of the lunette itself is bordered by a hood mould it can also be considered a pediment.

 The term is also employed to describe the section of interior wall between the curves of a vault and its springing line.
 A system of intersecting vaults produces lunettes on the wall surfaces above a cornice.
 The lunettes in the structure of the Sistine Chapel ceiling inspired Michelangelo to come up with inventive compositions for the spaces.

 In the Neoclassical architecture of Robert Adam and his French contemporaries such as Ange-Jacques Gabriel, a favorite scheme set a series of windows within shallow blind arches.
 The lunettes above lent themselves to radiating motifs: a sunburst of bellflower husks, radiating fluting, a low vase of flowers, etc.